Parallel-and-Asynchronous-Community/workgroup/README.md

 From Futhark's website: https://futhark-lang.org/

 "Futhark is a small programming language designed to be compiled to efficient parallel code.
 It is a statically typed, data-parallel, and purely functional array language in the ML family, and comes with a heavily optimising ahead-of-time compiler that presently generates either GPU code via CUDA and OpenCL, or multi-threaded CPU code."

+# Polyphony

+From polyphony's Github repository: https://github.com/digital-fabric/polyphony

+Polyphony is a library for building concurrent applications in Ruby.
+Polyphony harnesses the power of Ruby fibers to provide a cooperative, sequential coroutine-based concurrency model.
+Under the hood, Polyphony uses io_uring or libev to maximize I/O performance.